citp/privacy-policy-historical/f/fx/fxh/fxhome.com.md

-> *The following text is extracted and transformed from the fxhome.com privacy policy that was archived on 2011-11-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111110122205id_/http%3A//fxhome.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fxhome.com privacy policy that was archived on 2012-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120622060143id_/http%3A//fxhome.com/privacy-policy) for the most accurate reproduction.*

-# FXhome.com :: Privacy Policy
+# Privacy Policy - FXhome

 ## INFORMATION WE COLLECT